kalxas/rasdaman/doc/main/05_geo-services-guide.rst

 You can construct the coverage object in many ways, we will present further a specific method of doing it.
 Let's start from the crs of the coverage.
-For our recipe, we want a 3D crs, composed of the CRS of the 2D images and a time crs indicated.
+For our recipe, we want a 3D crs, composed of the CRS of the 2D images and a time crs as indicated.
 The two lines of code would give us exactly this:

 .. code-block:: python